Gi60s/command-line-callback/README.md

 The configuration object defines the usage for a command and it is also used to provide command help.

 The structure of this configuration object is founded on the configuration for the [command-line-args](https://www.npmjs.com/package/command-line-args) module which is founded on the [command-line-usage](https://www.npmjs.com/package/command-line-usage) module.
 To understand how to configure those options in detail, you'll want to visit the pages for those modules.

-Beyond that foundational configuration here are a few things you need to know:

- 1. You should not include the title property because it will automatically be set to the command name.
- 2. You should create a property named *options* and define the command-line-args configuration within that property.
- 3. You can add a property named *alias" that takes an array of strings to define commands that point to this same command.

-### Example
+Until then, here is a brief example of how you configure those options for this module.
+Properties that are used only by this module (as opposed to command-line-usage and command-line-args) are listed as such:

     {
-		alias: ['alternateCommandName'],
         description: 'a description of what the command does', options:[
             {
                 name: 'verbose',
                 alias: 'v',
                 type: Boolean
             },
             {
                 name: 'src',
+                type: String,
-				type: String, multiple: true,
+                multiple: true,
-				defaultOption: true
+                defaultOption: true,
+                required: true                                  //this module only
             },
             {
                 name: 'timeout',
                 alias: 't',
-				type: Number
+                type: Number,
+                transform: function(value) {                    //this module only
+                    if (value < 0) value = 0;
+                    return Math.round(value);
                 }
+            }
         ]
     }

+An explanation on the properties specific to this module:

+ - **required** - If set to true then this option will automatically throw an error if that option hasn't been supplied.
+ - **transform** - A function that takes the value passed in and whatever it returns is what is used for that value when the callback is called.